rioj7/select-by/README.md

     * `backwardInclude`: should the matched **backward** search text be part of the selection (default: true)
     * `forwardInclude`: should the matched **forward** search text be part of the selection (default: true)
     * `copyToClipboard`: copy the selection to the clipboard (default: false)
+    * `hideSelectionAfterCopy`: hides the copied selection in the editor, and keeps the cursor at its current location.
+Only works if `copyToClipboard` is true. (default: false)

 If newline characters are part of the regular expression you can determine if it is part of the selection (see example `regex2`).